 Bpu 24/11/11 Report from the People & Organisational Development (POD) Committee The Board received and noted the report from the Mental Health Act Committee.
-Ms Fulton Tindall highlighted the positive impact of the new weekly urgent metrics review which contributed to improvements seen in Consent to Treatment and Section 132 Rights. challenges remained in respect of Documentation Compliance, Consent to Treatment on Admission and Section 132 Rights.
-The Committee noted that the Trust had acted unlawfully within some of these compliance areas.
-Ms Fulton Tindall presented the paper, highlighting that the Committee was pleased to note the successful Trust Associate Managers (TAM) recruitment process.
-There were 277 detentions within the Trust during quarter 2 and Bpu 24/11/10 Report from the Mental Health Act (MHA) Committee meeting.
-The Board received and noted the report from the Audit Committee.
-A progress update was received in respect of research governance and a similar piece on education governance would follow at the next The Risk Management Framework report was positively received and demonstrated the robust management and oversight of risk.
-24/11/09 Ms Gillatt presented the paper and referred to the key points of discussion, all of which were demonstrating good progress.
+Ms Fulton Tindall highlighted the positive impact of the new weekly urgent metrics review which contributed to improvements seen in Consent to Treatment and Section 132 Rights. compliance areas.
+Ms Fulton Tindall highlighted the positive impact of the new weekly challenges remained in respect of Documentation Compliance, Consent to Treatment on Admission and Section 132 Rights.
+The Committee noted that the Trust had acted unlawfully within some of these There were 277 detentions within the Trust during guarter 2 and 24/11/10 Ms Fulton Tindall presented the paper, highlighting that the Committee was pleased to note the successful Trust Associate Managers (TAM) recruitment process.
+Bpu Report from the Mental Health Act (MHA) Committee The Board received and noted the report from the Audit Committee.
+A progress update was received in respect of research governance and a similar piece on education governance would follow at the next meeting.
+The Risk Management Framework report was positively received and demonstrated the robust management and oversight of risk.
+Ms Gillatt presented the paper and referred to the key points of discussion, all of which were demonstrating good progress.
 She noted the response to the external audit recommendations and the low-level areas that the Trust was proposing not to progress with.
 Bpu 24/11/09 Report from the Audit Committee The Board received and noted the report from the Quality Committee.
 Dr Falk highlighted the discussion held with regards to agency staffing and the importance of not becoming complacent, the plan was to liaise with services with previous high agency use to gain their perspective and track any unintended consequences. as good for Rotherham.
 He noted that the delivery reviews provided an opportunity for additional check and challenge.
 Mr Lewis clarified that there was no intention to intervene with the Care Group in the next 10 weeks; the Voice Scorecard as taken to Trust People Council (TPC) would provide some softer intelligence in terms of feedback.
 Work was ongoing to develop a management escalation process with agreed parameters for intervention, by January 2025.
 RC